We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mild acne can usually be treated with the help of over-the-counter products.

 If it doesn’t improve, you may consider making an appointment with a board certified dermatologist.
+If you don’t already have a dermatologist, our Healthline FindCare tool can help you connect to physicians in your area.

 At your first appointment, you’ll be asked to detail your medical history and current skin care regime.